finos/common-domain-model/documentation/source/documentation.rst

 * **Credit Support Annex (CSA)** defines the terms for the provision of collateral by the parties in derivatives transactions.
 The collateral is required in the event that the party with net negative exposure fails to fulfill its obligations in the contractual product.
 Collateral can be provided in the form of cash, securities, or other agreed assets.
 The first posting of collateral for a contractual product is known as the initial margin.
 Subsequent incremental additions or subtractions are known as the variation margin.
 * **Credit Support Deed** defines the rights of ownership of collataral that has been provided (posted) by a party in a contractual product.
-* **Collateral Transfer Agreement** defines the terms when the collateral is to be held by a custodian.
-* **Security Agreement** defines the securities that are eligible for collateral.
+* **The Collateral Transfer Agreement and Security Agreement** defines a collateral arrangement between two parties where the collateral is held in a bank custodian account for use in complying with initial margin requirements.
+These agreements allow parties to apply one governing law to the mechanical aspects of the collateral relationship and a different governing law to the grant and enforcement of security over the segregated account.

 ISDA provides standard templates for these types of agreements in each applicable jurisdiction, such as the UK, US, France, and Japan.
 The role of a specific agreement template is further qualified by its use for initial margin (IM) or variation margin (VM).
 Updates to the documents are referenced by the year in which they are published.